AAMS OUTREACH INTERN/VOLUNTEER

 LAWYER REFERRAL & INFORMATION SERVICE [LRIS] INTERN/EXTERN/LAW FELLOW (Ongoing)

-Program Description: LRIS is a service that refers clients to members of our attorney panel for consultation on a wide variety of arts-related matters such as copyright and trademark protection, contract review and negotiation, business partnerships and nonprofit incorporation, etc.
+Program Description: LRIS is a service that refers clients to members of our attorney panel for consultation on a wide variety of arts and non-arts related matters such as copyright and trademark protection, contract review and negotiation, business partnerships and nonprofit incorporation, etc.

 Responsibilities: Interns interview clients (mostly over the phone) and perform case intakes.
 Interns draft a fact statement for attorneys that presents the legal issues and relevant facts of each case.
 Interns locate and select appropriate attorneys for each case.

-Supervision: Interns, Externs, or Law Fellows will be supervised by the attorney leading the Lawyer Referral & Information Service (LRIS).
+Supervision: Interns, Externs, or Law Fellows will be supervised by the Client Services Specialist as well as the attorney leading the Lawyer Referral & Information Service (LRIS).
 As interns become more comfortable with the service, they will be able to work independently.

 Benefits to Interns: Interns spend most of their time on the phone talking with real clients and attorneys.
 Interns will learn to spot issues, interview clients and communicate legal issues clearly and succinctly to attorneys.